khrystynaO/blueprints/NCD Environmental Air Quality Sensor/README.md

 The Environmental Air Quality Dashboard provides a comprehensive, real-time visualization of key environmental parameters to help users monitor and analyze indoor air quality.
 This intuitive interface presents essential data points and insights, enabling informed decision-making to maintain a healthy environment.
 The Blynk mobile app provides the same functionality as the web dashboard, allowing you to monitor and manage your system on the go.
 You can access real-time data, view historical trends directly from your mobile device.
 This ensures continuous monitoring and timely alerts, helping you maintain optimal system performance anytime, anywhere.

+To add a new sensor the same type, you need to repeat this guide for the new device.

 ## Next Steps

 - Explore the Blynk Web Console and Blynk IoT app, and try monitoring your sensor data from both.